ylgrgyq/carmine-mock-tool/README.md

     (car/set key value)))
 ```

-And, you can mock car/set and test the parameters passed to car/set like this
+And, you can mock car/set and test the parameters passed to car/set as follows:
 ```clojure
 (deftest test-foo
   (let [key "dummy-key"